austin-ng/csc365lab7/README.md

 Known bugs/deficiencies:
 - Option 2 does not list total price
-- Reservation IDs are not checked, may cause error when adding many at a time
+- Reservation IDs are not checked, may cause error when adding many (10000+) reservations